Elefantenklo – Giessen, Germany - Atlas Obscura

 As time went by, the Elefantenklo proved to be problematic not only in terms of aesthetics and popularity, but also in terms of municipal finances.
 The original wooden stairs deteriorated rapidly and had to be completely replaced.
 Escalators which were added to the bridge have proven undependable and are chronically out of order.
 An elevator was installed to provide handicapped accessibility; it, too, is frequently inoperative.
 Maintenance needs are continual, and costly.

 There have been many plans to tear down the footbridge.
 All of them failed, mainly because demolition would itself be expensive, but also because, over time, the citizens of Giessen found that they did not want to lose their landmark.
 Grudgingly hated in the beginning, the Elefantenklo is now grudgingly loved.
 The city has tried to make the bridge more attractive, installing benches, flowerpots, and temporary sculptures, all to no avail.
-The latest attempt to beautify the bridge was the 2014 installation of a waterfall pedestrian mall side of the bridge.
+The latest attempt to beautify the bridge was the 2014 installation of a waterfall on the pedestrian mall side of the bridge.
 Thus, as locals have wryly observed, the Elefantenklo is finally able to flush.

 Know Before You Go